-11D Principal registrar not to direct registrars in relation to court functions
+11D Chief executive officer not to direct registrars in relation to court functions

-- (1) A registrar or deputy registrar of a court is not subject to direction by the principal registrar in the exercise of a function of the court. - (2) A registrar or deputy registrar of the ACAT is not subject to direction by the principal registrar in the exercise of a function of the ACAT.
+- (1) A registrar or deputy registrar of a court is not subject to direction by the chief executive officer in the exercise of a function of the court. - (2) A registrar or deputy registrar of the ACAT is not subject to direction by the chief executive officer in the exercise of a function of the ACAT.